samiparken/swiftui-movie-match/README.md

 - Modularize the app using reusable subviews, view components, modifiers, and extensions for better maintainability and scalability.
 - Simplify the addition of new API endpoints by organizing them in Endpoint.swift.

-### AppStorage
+### Data Persistence
-- Persists user preferences for ColorScheme(AppearanceMode) and Language(LocaleIdentifier).
+- AppStorage: Persists user preferences for ColorScheme(AppearanceMode) and Language(LocaleIdentifier).

-### SwiftData
-- Data Persistence: Uses SwiftData to persist favorite movies, ensuring users can access their saved favorites across app sessions.
+- SwiftData: persist favorite movies, ensuring users can access their saved favorites across app sessions.

 ### Unit Tests
 - MovieManagerTests.swift